-The rules of inheritance had already been established before the mechanisms on the cellular and molecular level were comprehended.
-Memorize the following genetic fundamentals very well:
+The rules of inheritance had already been established before the mechanisms in both the cellular and molecular level were ever comprehended.
+It is important that you memorize the following genetic fundamentals well:

-- Allele: a unit of inheritance resulting in a specific trait (original gene (normal allele or “wild type”) or mutated gene)
+- Allele: a unit of inheritance that results to a specific trait (original gene (normal allele or “wild type”) or mutated gene)

-- Genetic locus: location of a gene in the genome
+- Genetic locus: the location of a gene in the genome

-- Diploid set of chromosomes: two sets of genes of homologue chromosomes
+- Diploid set of chromosomes: these are two sets of homologous chromosomes

-- Genotype: complete genetic information of an organism (entire combination of alleles)
+- Genotype: it is complete genetic information of an organism (entire combination of alleles)

-- Phenotype: A genetic trait can but does not necessarily have to be expressed in its appearance.
+- Phenotype: A genetic trait can but does not necessarily have to be expressed in terms of its appearance.
 This expression is called phenotype.

-- Homozygous: Both homologue chromosomes have the same alleles.
+- Homozygous: Both homologous chromosomes have the same alleles.

-- Hemizygosity: Only one copy of a gene is present despite the diploid set of chromosomes.
+- Hemizygosity: Only one copy of a gene is present despite the existence of a diploid set of chromosomes.

-- Polymorphism/multiple alleles: More than two alleles of a gene are present in a population.
+- Polymorphism/multiple alleles: is the existence of more than two alleles of a gene within a population.

-If an allele is dominant, it is more expressive than the other allele.
+If an allele is dominant, it is more expressive than the other alleles.
 A recessive allele, on the other hand, reverts to the phenotype in its effect.
-Recessive allele only can manifest in the phenotype in a homozygous genotype.
+Recessive alleles can only manifest in the phenotype of a homozygous genotype.
 Codominance means that both alleles are expressed in the phenotype, i.e. blood type AB.

 Traits in the phenotype can also be mixed, which is referred to as intermediate inheritance, i.e. height.
 Expressivity refers to the degree of expression of a trait.
 Penetrance, on the other hand, refers to the extent in which a trait is present (measured by the proportion of gene carriers).